emaloney/CleanroomLogger/README.md

 > **Note:** Although every attempt is made to create a string representation of the value passed to the function, there is no guarantee that a given log implementation will support values of a given type.

-### Further reading
+### API documentation

-For more information on using CleanroomLogger, read [the API documentation](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html), starting with [Log](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/Structs/Log.html).
+For detailed information on using CleanroomLogger, [API documentation](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html) is available.

 ## Architectural Overview